rapid7/metasploit-framework/documentation/modules/post/multi/gather/grub_password.md

   3. Do: `use post/multi/gather/grub_password`
   4. Do: `set SESSION <session id>`
   5. Do: `run`
-  6. The gathered passwords will be printed to the console.
+  6. The gathered passwords will be printed to the console and saved to the database.
 You should be able to see the extracted `grub.config` file in the loot files

 ## Options